Confederation Centre of The Arts

 Finances

-This report is an update that has been sent to Confederation Centre of the Arts for review.
+This charity profile is an update that has been sent to Confederation Centre of the Arts for review.
 Changes and edits may be forthcoming.

 Financial Review